kris92/B4S-Cordova-Plugin/README.md

 Add a User-Defined setting named NEERBY_BEACON_BACKGROUND_REASON and set its value with your text.

 #### 3. Android
+The Neerby SDK cannot be integrated as a true Cordova plugin.
+The plugin installation script for Android add an Application subclass 'com.ezeeworld.neerby.NeerbyApp' to your project.
+This class is instanciated through the AndroidManifest.xml file.
+The Manifest file is automatically patched with the plugin installation process.
 Add a file named NeerbyConstants.java to your project.
-This file is used to set the Neerby ApplicationID for your application.
+This file is used to set your own Neerby ApplicationID for your application.

 ```java
 // NeerbyConstants.java